aojiaoxiaolinlin/bevy_flash/README.md

 - ✅ Multiply
 - 🟡 Remaining blend modes require the screen texture feature from  `Bevy`

-!!!
-NOTE
+> [!NOTE]

-Since GPUs perform blending in Linear Space, while Flash's blending modes default to blending in Gamma Space (or sRGB Space), the blending mode colors in the current implementation are not color-accurate.
+> Since GPUs perform blending in Linear Space, while Flash's blending modes default to blending in Gamma Space (or sRGB Space),

-!!!
+> the blending mode colors in the current implementation are not color-accurate.

 ### Filter Rendering
 - ✅ Color Transform Filter